sergioyapa/peak_and_dip_labels/README.md

 Example:

 x = linspace(-20,20,1000);

 y = exp(-x/10).* cos(x)

 PeakDipLabels(x,y,0,0)

-% alternatively, you can run [pks,locs] = PeakDipLabels(x,y,0,0) instead if you want to save arrays of peaks/dips and their locations to workspace
+% alternatively, you can run [pks,locs] = PeakDipLabels(x,y,0,0) instead of PeakDipLabels(x,y,0,0) if you want to save arrays of peaks/dips and their locations to workspace